gupta653/delta-demo/README.md

 # delta-demo
-This is Demo For Git &amp; Github Class
+This is Demo For Git &amp; Github Class.